Beverly School for the Deaf: Campus

 The school currently resides on a seven-acre campus with 43,000 square feet of academic space.
 There are over 20 classrooms, each of which contains an electronic whiteboard and assistive technology devices.
 There is also a computer learning center, two OT/PT rooms, a music room, two vocational rooms, a life skills center, a student library and an art room.
 The campus also features a fully accessible playground, a baseball field, two nursing stations, laundry rooms, a full kitchen, a dining hall, conference rooms and a full gymnasium.

 Community

 CCCBSD offers numerous programs to the public, such as American Sign Language (ASL) classes, a baby sign group, a toddler sign group, a preschool sign group, and children's sign classes.
-CCCBSD also offers community outreach services such as corporate outreach, employment consultation, outreach to schools, and interpreting.
+CCCBSD also offers community outreach services, consultation, outreach to schools, and interpreting.